Solving L1-regularized SVMs and related linear programs: Revisiting the effectiveness of Column and Constraint Generation: Column and constraint generation for L1-SVM and its group extension

+which completes the proof. \end{proof} Theorem~\ref{thm-one} is an adaptation of a result stated in~\cite{desrosiers2005primer} without proof.
+Theorem~\ref{thm-one} states the optimality gap is of the order of the smallest nonpositive reduced cost corresponding to the SVM coefficients.
+Note that the value $\td \ep$ satisfies $\td \ep \le \ep$ where $\ep$ is the value of tolerance we set in Algorithm~1.
+When $\td\ep=0$, we are at an optimal solution.

+There are variants of the column generation procedure where one can also drop variables (instead of continually expanding the set of columns in the restricted problem)---see~\cite{desrosiers2005primer}.
+This is useful if the size of $\mathcal J$ becomes so large that the restricted problem becomes difficult to solve.
+If we only expand the set of columns in the restricted problem, as in Algorithm~1, we obtain a sequence of decreasing objective values across the column generation iterations.
+If one were to both add and delete columns, one may not obtain a monotone sequence of objective values.
+In this case, additional care is needed to ensure convergence of the resulting procedure~\cite{desrosiers2005primer} (though Theorem~\ref{thm-one} provides an optimality gap for a given reduced cost tolerance).

-\textbf{(ii)} (Regularization path) Here we compute a path of solutions to L1-SVM (with column generation) for a decreasing sequence of $\lambda$ values (e.g., $\lambda \in \{ \lambda_0, \ldots, \lambda_M \}$) with the smallest one set to the current value of interest.
-This method which is discussed in Section~\ref{sec: correlation} can also be used to compute a regularization path for the L1-SVM problem via warm-start continuation.
+\paragraph{Initializing column generation with a candidate set of columns:} In practice, Algorithm~1 is found to benefit from a good initial choice for $\mathcal{J}$.
+To obtain a reasonable estimate of $\mathcal{J}$ with low computational cost, we list a couple of options that we found to be useful.\\ (i) \emph{First order methods:} Section \ref{sec: FOM} discusses first order methods to obtain an approximate solution to the L1-SVM problem, which can be used to initialize $\mathcal{J}$. \\ (ii) \emph{Regularization path:} We compute a path (or grid) of solutions to L1-SVM (with column generation) for a decreasing sequence of $\lambda$ values (e.g., $\lambda \in \{ \lambda_0, \ldots, \lambda_M \}$) with the smallest one set to the current value of interest.
+This method is discussed in Section~\ref{sec: correlation}.